 -Jean L. Talleyrand, M.D., CTP

-Dr. John S. Abrams was born with a genetic defect causing compromised vision from an early age.
-Dr. Abrams was able to navigate a successful family and career as a biomedical innovator despite the challenges of living with a disability.
+Dr. Abrams was born with a genetic defect causing compromised vision from an early age.
+Despite the challenges of living with a disability, he was able to navigate a successful family and career .
 Cannabis has been a part of his success.
-Dr. Abrams sees the development of Cannabis based medicines as parallel to his experiences in Immunology and the discovery of biosimilar therapeutics.
-His mission is to contribute to the clinical science of Cannabis with hope of improving the lives of others with disabilities.
+Dr. Abrams envisions the development of Cannabis-based medicine as parallel to his early experiences in Immunology which led to discoveries in the now expansive field of bio-similar therapeutics.
+His recent work in Cannabis science has already been recognized by Cannabis Scientist and identifies him as one of the leading innovators in the field.
+Dr. Abrams' drive is to continue to make contributions to Cannabis science with the hope of improving the lives of others with disabilities.